lindycollection/www.lindycollection.com/_historical_clips/norma_miller.md

 ---

 Norma Miller was one of the early Lindy Hop dancers at the [Savoy Ballroom.](/historical_clips/savoy_ballroom/) She earned the nickname 'Queen of Swing'.
+And she is very well known as the choreographer for the [Trickeration Routine](/routines/trickeration).

 Find out more about her on [Wikipedia](https://en.wikipedia.org/wiki/Norma_Miller) and she is featured by the [National Endowment for the Arts](https://www.arts.gov/honors/heritage/norma-miller) as well as [here](https://www.frankiemanningfoundation.org/norma-miller) by the Frankie Manning Foundation.